SirRmelTheThird/HyperJump/README.md

 The main idea is that the core application should not depend directly on external systems.
 Instead, the application depends on interfaces called **ports**, and infrastructure classes implement those ports as **adapters**.

 ## Turn Port

+Output ports define what the application needs from outside systems.

 UML Diagram

 ```mermaid
 classDiagram
     direction BT